FindMySchool LogoFindMySchool

 Leadership is stable and clearly identified.
 The 2022 inspection report names Stuart Sharp as headteacher.
 (A publicly available appointment record shows a related director appointment dated 02 September 2019, which may indicate the broad timing of the current leadership era, but families should rely on the school’s own confirmation for the exact start date in post.)

 This is a school performing above the typical range for a comprehensive intake.
-The FindMySchool ranking places it 701st in England, which sits comfortably within the top 25% of schools in England, and 4th in Greenwich for GCSE outcomes.
+The FindMySchool GCSE academic ranking places it 699th out of 3,895 schools in England, comfortably within the top 25%, while the local secondary hub places it 3rd in Greenwich with an overall England rank of 651st.
 That positioning matters for parents benchmarking local options, and the FindMySchool Local Hub comparison view is the quickest way to line up results across nearby schools on a like for like basis.

 The underlying GCSE measures support that picture.
-Attainment 8 is 62.5, indicating strong overall grades across the GCSE suite, and Progress 8 is 0.74, meaning students, on average, make substantially more progress than students nationally with similar starting points.
-The EBacc measures are more mixed.
-EBacc APS is 5.47, above the England average of 4.08, while 25.2% achieved grade 5 or above in the EBacc measure, which may reflect entry patterns as well as outcomes.
+Attainment 8 is 60.6, indicating strong overall grades across the GCSE suite, and Progress 8 is 0.74, meaning students, on average, make substantially more progress than students nationally with similar starting points.
+The EBacc measures are also strong: EBacc APS is 5.7, and 46.4% achieved grade 5 or above across the EBacc measure.

 The implication is practical.
 Students who arrive with uneven prior attainment are likely to benefit from a school that is demonstrably adding value.
 High prior attainers can also do well here, but families should pay attention to subject depth and consistency across key stage 3, since this appears as an area leaders were asked to strengthen.